The Vanilla Islands

 * Subject to availability.

-- Discover the Seychelles, the Scattered Islands, the Comoros, Mayotte and Madagascar, all on the one same cruise.
+- Discovering the Seychelles, the Scattered Islands, the Comoros (new port of call), Mayotte and Madagascar, all on the one same cruise.

 - Outings and shore visits in Zodiac® inflatables with a team of experienced naturalist guides.

 - A variety of idyllic landscapes: atolls, coral reefs, lagoons, granite landscapes, white-sand beaches, a rich and preserved fauna and flora.

 - In the Seychelles, Anse Source d’Argent, the most famous beach of La Digue, surrounded by large blocks of granite and edged with coconut palms.

 - Visiting Aldabra Atoll, a UNESCO World Heritage Site that is home to the world’s largest population of tortoises.

 - Discovering the Glorioso Islands, a geological sanctuary with nature reserve status since 1975.